 Oakmont provides Johnston with his first taste of competitive golf on American soil.
 And he's looking forward to getting in amongst the crowds and their infamous cries of "Mashed potato!"

 "We'll have some fun," he says.
 "I enjoy the interaction with the fans.
 It's nice when you get good feedback.
 It doesn't matter who they are or where they're from, if they talk to me while I'm playing I'll talk back.
 That's how it is.
 We're all people.

 "I've had a good reception on Twitter.
 I think they're all getting to know that I love barbecue food -- so they're inviting me down to Texas and all sorts!
 I'm going to send out a few tweets to try and find out the best places to eat."

 One thing's for sure, Johnston is expecting to get stick for his beard.
 He laughs again and plans his response carefully.

 "I had a couple of attempts at growing it in the past and it gets to a certain length and I just think it looks stupid," he says.
 "Then, last year at the Portugal Masters, it was a little bit long and a few of the players and caddies made passing comments -- 'Oh my God, what is that on your face?'
 I just ended up growing it as a bit of banter.
 It's given me a bit of motivation to keep it.

 "I was actually going to get rid of it after Spain, as it was irritating me, but after the win I got loads of comments on social media saying it's bad for the game to have a beard.
 So that made me decide to keep it."

 Beard or no beard, Johnston already knows how he will celebrate if he pulls off the unlikeliest of wins at the U.S. Open.

-"Oh I'd go big," he says, laughing.
+"Oh I'd go big," he laughs.
 "I'll probably be drunk for a week."